Hshini/PWA-Text-Editor/README.md

 [Click-Here To Start](https://pwa-text-editor-11.herokuapp.com/)<br>
 Click on install button to install the app.
 ## Usage
-This app create notes with or without an internet connection SO THAT you can reliably retrieve them for later use
+This app create notes with or without an internet connection<br>
+SO THAT you can reliably retrieve them for later use
 ## License
 MIT